 Aidan J Crowley was born in Dublin, Ireland in 1976 and raised in Co.
 Cork.
 He has been a professional actor and singer for over twenty years with numerous credits to his name.
 He is also a filmmaker, writing/directing many short films and has been working on his feature film, a triptych called The Scowling Dusk, as actor/writer/director/producer for a number of years.
-There are additional film/theatre projects in the works such as the supernatural western, NewtonCorrigan.
+There are additional film projects in the works such as the supernatural western, NewtonCorrigan.
 He is known for his independence in filmmaking and preferring to shoot using old-fashioned in-camera methods, whilst creating his own particular stylistic design and acting on his films and in cinematography, puppetry, stop-motion and make-ups, logos and publicity.
 As an actor he is known for his research, immersing himself into the role and changing his appearance for every part.
 Crowley continues an eclectic workload including his music and voice (see below) and his own songwriting.
 There are boutique publishing projects such as AtlanticSanctuary and WhenTimeWasAPlayfulChild, the poetry of his late friend Tom O’Connor.